scionproto-contrib/jpan/doc/Design.md

 We implement both options.
 They are configurable via `SCION_NAT_KEEPALIVE` or `org.scion.nat.keepalive`.
-The default value is `false`, indicating that no keep alive messages are sent and instead we rely on "detection and reestablish".
+The default value is `false`, indicating that no keep alive messages are sent, and instead we rely on "detection and reestablish".

 # TODO